Douglas Edward Cayley: Military career

-In 1904 he was promoted to major, and in 1914, the year the First World War began, to lieutenant colonel, when he was commanding the 4th Battalion, Worcestershire Regiment.
+In 1904 he was promoted to major, and, in April 1914, to lieutenant colonel, when he became commanding officer (CO) of the 4th Battalion, Worcestershire Regiment.

 He was one of the few officers who served throughout the Gallipoli campaign.
 In June, as the campaign was being fought, he was promoted to the temporary rank of brigadier general and assumed command of the 29th Division's 88th Infantry Brigade.
-In July 1916 he led his brigade as the Battle of the Somme commenced and was promoted in January 1917 to brevet colonel, "for distinguished service in the field".
+In July 1916 he led his brigade as the Battle of the Somme commenced and was promoted in January 1917 to brevet colonel as a reward "for distinguished service in the field".
 Later that year he was gassed during fighting near Monchy-le-Preux in April.
 He was gassed again in the Battle of Passchendaele later in the year.
-After recovering he took command of the 110th Brigade in the New Army 21st Division in January 1918 but in March, the same month in which he was promoted to substantive colonel, he was given command of the 29th Division with the temporary rank of major general.
+After recovering he took command of the 110th Infantry Brigade of the New Army's 21st Division in January 1918 but in March, the same month in which he was promoted to substantive colonel, he was given command of the 29th Division with the temporary rank of major general.

-In 1919 he was made a Companion of the Order of the Bath.
+In 1919 he was made a Companion of the Order of the Bath (CB).

 For his army service during the war he was awarded the Order of the White Eagle of Serbia (3rd class with swords), the Croix de Guerre of France and Belgium and the Order of the Crown of Belgium.

 Later life

-Cayley was granted the honorary rank of major general in November 1919 and retired from the army in 1920, later settling in Hampshire.
+Cayley, upon giving up his rank of major general, reverted to temporary brigadier general and took command of a brigade, both of which he relinquished on 20 November 1919.
+He was then granted the honorary rank of major general and retired from the army with effect from the same date.
+He later settled in Hampshire.

 During the Second World War he was senior air raid warden for the Yateley district.
 In 1947 he became a Life Governor of Clifton College.
 He died at Aldershot, Hampshire on 19 December 1951.